-The vehicle was a 1997 Honda Passport.
 Transmission is slipping and there is no way to check due to they did not put in a dip-stick to check the level of fluid which even if you go to a gas station or have the oil changed they cannot check to see the level of fluid.
 I wanted to know before I buy this whether or not it is covered under warranty and if this is a problem withthis model year? thank you.

 See all problems of the 1997 Honda Passport.

 |Automatic Transmission problems||

 |Power Train problems||